JosephNjorog/CEJA-Project/README.md

 # CEJA-Homes
-Real Estate NFT DApp that allows users to sell/Buy/Rent properties easily, secure and fast
+Real Estate NFT DApp that allows users to sell/Buy/Rent properties easily, secure and fast The Assets we convert them to digital assets as nfts

 ## Technology Stack & Tools